 Influencer marketing dominates marketing conversations around the globe.
 Brands of all sizes have found success engaging social media influencers to create content that supports their experiences with the brand’s product or service.
-For successful brands, letting go of the historically tight grip on the brand message can be a challenge.
+For successful brands, letting go of the historically tight grip on the brand message and releasing content control can be a challenge.
 However, influencer marketing works best when content creators are empowered to share their experiences in their authentic voice.

 Marketing by marketers should always be different than influencer-generated content.
 Brands and influencers each have a unique voice that resonates differently with their target audiences.
 Influencer marketing audiences generally have more value than traditional marketing as users have opted-in to follow specific influencers.

 Audiences hold influencers in high regard and return time and time again for new experiences.
 Followers expect content to be delivered in a specific way.
 For example, influencers each have a unique tone of voice, imagery and style.
 Audiences are quick to recognize when content is in the brand’s voice, not the influencers.
 Social media influencers have often invested years into curating their audience.
 This audience is primarily what brands are paying to access.

 When marketing teams develop influencer campaigns, they can fall victim to controlling the message (brand control), simply because it’s the same way they manage traditional media campaigns.
 By providing a set of guardrails for influencers, brands empower influencers the freedom to be themselves.
 Releasing brand control, brand guardrails that are most helpful to guide content creation include:

 - Brand guidelines